-The CY7C1318KV18 is organized internally as a two arrays of 512 K x 18.
+The CY7C1148KV18 is organized internally as two arrays of 512 K x 18.
 Accesses are completed in a burst of two sequential 18-bit data words.
 Read operations are initiated by asserting R/W HIGH and LD LOW at the rising edge of the positive input clock (K).
-The address presented to address inputs is stored in the read address register and the least significant bit of the address is presented to the burst counter.
-The burst counter increments the address in a linear fashion.
-Following the next K clock rise, the corresponding 18-bit word of data from this address location is driven onto the $Q{[17:0]}$ using C as the output timing reference.
-On the subsequent rising edge of C the next 18-bit data word from the address location generated by the burst counter is driven onto the Q[17:0].
-The requested data is valid 0.45 ns from the rising edge of the output clock (C or C, or K and K when in single clock mode, 200 MHz, 250 MHz, and 300 MHz device).
+The address presented to the address inputs is stored in the read address register.
+Following the next two K clock rise, the corresponding 18-bit word of data from this address location is driven onto the $Q{[17:0]}$ using K as the output timing reference.
+On the subsequent rising edge of \overline{K} , the next 18-bit data word is driven onto the $Q{[17:0]}$.
+The requested data is valid 0.45 ns from the rising edge of the input clock (K and \overline{K}).
 To maintain the internal logic, each read access must be allowed to complete.
-Read accesses can be initiated on every rising edge of the positive input clock (K).
+Read accesses can be initiated on every rising edge of the positive input clock (\overline{K}).

-When read access is deselected, the CY7C1318KV18 first completes the pending read transactions.
-Synchronous internal circuitry automatically tristates the output following the next rising edge of the positive output clock (C).
+When read access is deselected, the CY7C1148KV18 first completes the pending read transactions.
+Synchronous internal circuitry automatically tri-states the output following the next rising edge of the positive input clock (K).
 This enables for a transition between devices without the insertion of wait states in a depth expanded memory.